drs-az/Terminal/README.md

 ## License

 This project is provided as-is, with no warranty.
 All data is stored locally in your browser and under your control.

+## Manual Testing

+To check image attachment support:

+1. Open the app in a desktop or mobile browser.
+2. Run `NOTE` to open the note modal and select one or more images.
+3. Verify thumbnails appear in the modal and can be removed before saving.
+4. Save the note and use `NOTES` or `READNOTE` to confirm images render.
+5. Delete the note to ensure the images are removed.